 The Internet of Things can be used in several different aspects of life, in both the public and private sectors.

-Thanks to Internet of Things, individuals can track things like appliance maintenance schedule, their house’s security systems, or lost pets.
+Thanks to the Internet of Things, individuals can track things like appliance maintenance schedules, their house’s security systems, or lost pets.

 Consumers or customers can use the Internet of Things for helping them receive coupons for a store, monitor their exercise progress and overall health, and make restaurant reservations, only by virtue of walking by the business that we are talking about.